 Agency Name: U.S. Mission to Costa Rica

 The U.S. Embassy in San Jose, Costa Rica, announces a Notice of Funding Opportunity (NOFO) to strengthen government institutions through civil society engagement.
-U.S. Embassy San Jose intends to issue awards in an amount not to exceed $500,000 in Economic Support Funds (ESF), pending availability of funding.
-The anticipated start date for this activity is September 30, 2022, and project periods should not exceed two years.
-The U.S. Department of State is under no obligation to fund any of the proposals submitted under this funding opportunity.
+U.S. Embassy San Jose intends to issue awards in an amount not to exceed $250,000 in FY 2022 Economic Support Funds (ESF), pending availability of funding.
+The anticipated start date for this activity is September 30, 2023, and project periods should not exceed two years.
+The U.S. Embassy San Jose intends to fund 3-5 awards between the amounts of $150,000 and $250,000 each.

 U.S. Embassy San Jose reserves the right to fund any or none of the applications submitted and will determine the resulting level of funding for the award.
 The authority for this NOFO is found in the Foreign Assistance Act of 1961, as amended.

 Eligible organizations interested in submitting an application are encouraged to read this NOFO thoroughly to understand the type of project sought and the application submission requirements and evaluation process.

 Grantor Contact Information: If you have difficulty accessing the full announcement electronically, please contact: